Cookies on the SIM Sherpa website

 You will also have to pass a credit check to join a Sky Mobile plan, which might be hard if you’ve missed payments in the past.
 There are no PAYG bundles or any other ways around this on Sky.

-Sky offer add-ons to reduce the cost of their international calls.
-But these cost £3 a month and you’re not getting international calls included, just a reduction.
-So Sky aren’t a great choice for calling abroad.
+Sky let you take add-ons to lower the cost of calling abroad.
+But these cost £3 a month and only reduce the cost of international mins rather than just giving you some.
+Sky aren’t a good choice for calling abroad.

 Useful link: The best networks for free subscriptions